NEWS

 The End of the American Civil War… (And Photography Exhibition)

-When it was announced that the Gibbes Museum of Art would be a part of The Metropolitan Museum of Art’s blockbuster Photography and the American Civil War traveling exhibition tour, […]
+When it was announced that the Gibbes Museum of Art would be a part of The Metropolitan Museum of Art’s blockbuster Photography and the American Civil War traveling exhibition tour, I was both excited and apprehensive.
+You see, I work in the museum’s Retail and Visitor Services department, and I knew I must be prepared […]

 Curating Conversations

 As a Programming & Events intern this semester, I’ve had the great opportunity to share the room with some pretty remarkable people.
-This list includes guests of the Gibbes such […]
+This list includes guests of the Gibbes such as Jeff Rosenheim of The Metropolitan Museum of Art in New York, Charleston’s own Jonathan Green, artist Louise Halsey (daughter of Corrie McCallum and William […]

 A Successful Second Year for the Gibbes Art on Paper Fair

 After months of preparation, this weekend the museum welcomed more than 1800 visitors for the second-annual Art on Paper Fair.
-In the days leading up to the event, art work […]
+In the days leading up to the event, art work was carefully taken off the walls in the Alice Smith and Garden galleries, and the Gibbes was transformed into a bustling community of artists, gallery […]

 Curatorial Perspective: Photography and the American Civil War

 In a matter of days the Gibbes will open the highly-anticipated exhibition Photography and the American Civil War.
-The show is traveling from The Metropolitan Museum of Art in New […]
+The show is traveling from The Metropolitan Museum of Art in New York, where it attracted great attendance and received rave reviews from numerous media outlets.
+We are thrilled to bring the exhibition to Charleston, the very […]

 READ MORE